BIOGRAPHY

 JIMÉNEZ DEREDIA IN THE WORLD

-On the occasion of the Great Jubilee of 2000, the Fabrica di San Pietro commissioned the artist to create a statue of Saint Marcellin Champagnat, which would be placed within a niche in the left transept of the south façade of Saint Peter's Basilica in Vatican City.
+On the occasion of the Great Jubilee of 2000, the Fabbrica di San Pietro commissioned the artist to create a marble statue of Saint Marcellin Champagnat, which would be placed within a niche in the left transept of the south façade of Saint Peter's Basilica in Vatican City.
 The niche that now houses the Costa Rican artist's sculpture was designed between 1544 and 1564 by the Renaissance sculptor and architect Michelangelo Buonarroti.
 The statue was unveiled on September 20, 2000, in the presence of Pope John Paul II.
 Deredia thus became the first non-European artist to be present at the fulcrum of Christendom.

-Since 2003, Jiménez Deredia has held outdoor exhibitions in many capital cities and cities around the world, from Florence to Rome, from Valencia to Trapani, from Boca Raton to La Baule, France, from Genoa to San José, Costa Rica, from Mexico City to Miami, from Courchevel, France, to Benidorm, Spain.
-In his 55 years of activity, this unique Latin American artist and thinker has sculpted monumental works in marble and cast them in bronze for museums and public spaces in Europe, the United States, Asia, and Latin America, conveying his message of peace and hope through the most physical of arts: sculpture.
+Since 2003, Jiménez Deredia has held outdoor exhibitions in many capital and cities around the world, from Florence to Rome, from Valencia to Trapani, from Boca Raton to La Baule, France, from Genoa to San José, Costa Rica, from Mexico City to Miami, from Courchevel, France, to Benidorm, Spain.
+In his 55 years of activity, this unique Latin American artist and thinker has sculpted monumental works in marble and cast them in bronze for museums and public spaces in Europe, the United States, Asia, and Latin America, spreading his message of peace and hope through the most physical of arts: sculpture.

 ROME 2009